Skip to main content

 Meeting Material

-• Public Meeting #1 - The first of three public meetings will be 10/23/2024 from 5:30 to 7:00 PM online and in person.To register click here.
-Meeting material will be posted in this folder: Meeting Documents
+• Public Meeting #1 - This meeting was 10/23/2024 from 5:30 to 7:00 PM online and at the St.Albans Municipal Building.
+Meeting materials are available in this folder: Meeting Documents

 • Kick-off presentation to VRAC (8/13/2024)

-Items will follow as available.
+Additional items will follow as they become available.

 Sample of Previous Reports